Want to know how hackers can hack your account? Do you learn the techniques a hacker can use to hack your account? Then you must give a read to this.

 Phishing sounds like fishing.
 Yes, it also works like that.
 It is a social engineering technique developed to steal your passwords, credit card numbers, and other essential data that you put on the internet.
 The primary motive of such a phishing attack is to use the credentials to gain further access to more delicate information such as social media passwords and bank account numbers.

-To explain it more for your understanding, an example shall work.
+To explain it better, an example will work.
 For instance, you may receive a text message, email, or phone call containing a link to the site the attackers control.
-This link may ask you to enter your login details.
-By using this, they may efficiently perform a phishing attack.
+This link may ask you to enter your login details, which they may use to efficiently perform a phishing attack.
 The email is usually designed to look similar to a regular Dropbox or Facebook email.
 It might also look like a link to a fake site like Dropbox or Facebook.

 What is a spear phishing attack?

-Spear phishing is a kind of phishing attack mainly aimed at attacking you.
-A spear-phishing attack is not spread around like spam.
-Such spear-phishing attacks are fruitful as they become sophisticated because the email might be intended for and modified to a specific context.
+Spear phishing is a type of phishing attack mainly aimed at you.
+It is not spread around like spam.
+Such attacks are fruitful as they become sophisticated because the email might be intended for and modified to a specific context.

-For instance, if you provide services as a freelancer, you may get an email in your inbox to upload your letters in Dropbox, but instead of linking you to the Dropbox folder, you are directed to a phishing site.
+For instance, if you provide services as a freelancer, you may get an email in your inbox asking you to upload your letters to Dropbox.
+However, you are directed to a phishing site instead of being linked to the Dropbox folder.
 Once you have typed in your password, you will be redirected to the original folder and never suspect any shady play.

-Spear phishing attacks commonly occur in hefty organizations where criminal enterprises, competitors, and governments might gather intelligence about the organization’s workers to figure out weak spots in the system.
+Spear phishing attacks commonly occur in large organizations where criminal enterprises, competitors, and governments might gather intelligence about the organization’s workers to identify weak spots in the system.

 Facebook phishing and other attacks

 One of the phishing attacks takes place through Facebook.
-It might look insusceptible, as shown in a notification that says ‘someone mentioned you in a comment or ‘someone shared a document in the Dropbox.’
-Attackers wait for you to put your details, and then you may be redirected to the real site and asked again to enter credentials, but this time justifiably.
+It might look insusceptible, as shown in a notification that says, ‘Someone mentioned you in a comment’ or ‘Someone shared a document in Dropbox.’
+Attackers wait for you to provide your details, and then you may be redirected to the real site and asked again to enter credentials, but this time justifiably.
 All doubts will go away as it logs you to the original site.

-However, the phishing attack has been made by the attacker.
+However, the attacker has made a phishing attack.
 He has collected your username and password.
 Moreover, he might easily use your email address to hack your other accounts.

-The most dangerous thing about a phishing attack is that the attacker has access to your email inbox, with financial details available.
+The most dangerous aspect of a phishing attack is that the attacker can access your email inbox, where financial details are available.
 He might use these details in your absence.

-Phishing attackers generally use two technological tricks for phishing people via email or phone calls.
+Phishing attackers generally use two technological tricks to phishing people: email or phone calls.
 Attackers might use the best language, good timing, and excellent design to plan a phishing attack successfully.

-The most easily spoofed are emails and phone calls.
-So it’s difficult to guess whether the email has come from Facebook.
-Several email services will check for cryptographic signatures to prove that a particular realm has sent the email; however, it might also not work.
+Emails and phone calls are the most easily spoofed, so it’s difficult to guess whether the email has come from Facebook.
+Several email services will check for cryptographic signatures to prove that a particular realm has sent the email; however, this might also not work.

 A phone call may also perform a phishing attack.
 For example, you receive a phone call from a bank account asking for your account details.
 But it’s not known whether this call is originating from this number.